Keeping everyone safe around dogs

 If you notice your dog displaying any of these signs, they should be removed from the situation to avoid further escalation to the point they may snap.

 Research shows that education is the best way to minimise risks of dog bites.
 Children should be taught the correct way to interact with dogs from a young age to ensure the safety of not only themselves but of your dog.
-There are also a number of school-based education programs that have been making progress in dog bite prevention, including the Australian Veterinary Association's Pets and People Education Program (AVA PetPEP).
+Check with your local council if they have a dog bite prevention education program.

 Here are some helpful tips for children to avoid dog bite: